Wander around Blackfriars, Ludgate Hill, Fleet Street and Chancery Lane and see various places in London associated with the English legal system.

 Barristers are not supposed to discuss fees directly with the solicitors who instruct them, and the flap at the back of their gowns is supposedly where, in days of old, solicitors used to slip their payments.

-cross the Strand and turn left, then right through a gate into Clements' Inn.
-Walk along Clement's Inn Passage, which leads into Clare Market.
-Turn right, then second left into Portsmouth Street, passing the Old Curiosity Shop on the right.
+continue past the Royal Courts of Justice, then turn right through a gate into Clements’ Inn (within the grounds of the LSE).
+Walk along Clement’s Inn Passage, which leads into Clare Market.
+Turn right at Portugal Street, then second left into Portsmouth Street, passing the Old Curiosity Shop on the right.

-Continue ahead, along the side of Lincoln's Inn Fields to the top, then turn right and stop in front of Sir John Soane's Museum on the left.
+Continue along Portsmouth Street, along the side of Lincoln’s Inn Fields to the top, then turn right and stop in front of Sir John Soane’s Museum on the left.

 Lincoln’s Inn Fields evolved from two waste grounds that had been playgrounds for students of nearby Lincoln’s Inn since the 14th century.
 It was London’s first garden square, though it was originally a public execution site.
 In the 17th century, it was an exclusive area to live in.
 However, the only houses remaining from this time (around 1641) are at no 59 and 60.
 Since 1894, the gardens have been open to the public.